devdiva-guides/learn-yeoman-grunt-bower/readme.md

-# Workflow Automation: Yeoman, Grunt and Bowewr
+# Workflow Automation: Yeoman, Grunt and Bower

 Sometimes refered to as the "modern front-end workflow" these three tools are used for front-end app development.